pitkley/docker-netbox/README.md

     ```
     SECRET_KEY=CHANGE_ME
-    ALLOWED_HOSTS=['netbox.dev', 'localhost'] #Specify each host that should have access here, * allows everyone.
+    ALLOWED_HOSTS=['netbox.dev', 'localhost']
     ```

 4. Change settings specifically for this instance:

-    * `ALLOWED_HOSTS`: accepts multiple hostnames separated using spaces
+    * `ALLOWED_HOSTS`: accepts multiple hostnames separated using spaces, you should add the hostname which the installation will be reached at
     * `SECRET_KEY`: required, should be randomly generated and [50 characters or more][gh-nb-secret-key]

     Optionally you can also change the database password by modifying `POSTGRES_PASSWORD` and `DB_PASS`.